The Good Left Undone: Composition

 In an interview with theredalert.com front man Tim McIlrath was asked if the instrumental part at the end of the song was originally a separate piece of music.
 He replied: "That one was actually pure collaboration.
 With a lot of our songs, Joe Principe will write the whole thing, or I'll write the whole thing, or Chris Chasse will write the whole thing, and then we'll all collaborate on little parts here and there.
 But 'The Good Left Undone' was really all 4 of us, Brandon Barnes included, all adding our own two cents."
 After the bridge of "Survive", the guitar part is that of the instrumental between "The Good Left Undone" and "Survive".

-Trivia

-The song is featured in the compilation album Big Shiny Tunes 12, released on November 20, 2007.

-The song was written and recorded with guitarist Chris Chasse but the music video features then new guitarist Zach Blair, who joined the band in 2007.